 - The system can leak, particularly home made versions.

-- Some babies can’t seem to suck milk up the tube or are not able to get very much.
+- Doesn’t work for all babies.
+Some babies can’t seem to suck milk up the tube or are not able to get very much.
 A very underweight baby may still fall asleep at the breast without having fed well.
+Older babies may be aware of the tube and keep pulling it out.

-- It isn’t a suitable method if a baby isn’t latching or is latching so badly as to make his mother’s nipples painfully sore.
+- Only works with good positioning.
+It isn’t a suitable method if a baby isn’t latching or is latching so badly as to make his mother’s nipples painfully sore.

 What supplements can be used in a supplemental nursing system?

-Video of Breastfeeding Using a Lactation Aid with Dr. Jack Newman
+Video of inserting a lactation aid with Dr. Jack Newman

-Video using a commercial system by Natasha Batsford
+Video using a commercial supplementation system by Natasha Batsford

 Get help with breastfeeding